-The Report also includes a number of appendices:
+The Report also includes five appendices:

-- The Review's Terms of Reference (Appendix 1); - Analysis information on costs and pricing of plant (Appendix 2); - The Panel's formal draft decision on VoLL for 2007 (Appendix 3); - A list of all submissions, supplementary submissions and presentations made to the Panel (Appendix 4); and - Detailed analysis of the alternative scenarios proposed in Chapter 6 for improving reliability outcomes (Appendix 5) which is the consultant's report to the Panel.
+- The Review's Terms of Reference (Appendix A). - A list of all submissions, supplementary submissions and presentations made to the Panel (Appendix B). - Analysis information on costs and pricing of plant (Appendix C). - The formal definition of the reliability standard (Appendix D). - Detailed analysis of the alternative scenarios proposed in Chapter 6 for improving reliability outcomes (Appendix E) which is the consultant's report to the Panel.